w3c/wai-tutorials/source/page-structure/regions.html.erb.md

 <%= ref :end %>
 {:/nomarkdown}

+## Responsive Design:

+Page structure should be consistent across different screen sizes and orientations.
+Components may be collapsed or even hidden on smaller screens, but components that show should appear in the same order.

 ## Main content

 {::nomarkdown}<%= image_tag 'page-structure-main.png', srcset: image_path('page-structure-main.png') + ', ' + image_path('page-structure-main@2x.png') + ' 2x, ' + image_path('page-structure-main@3x.png') + ' 3x', :alt => '', :class => "symbol" %>{:/nomarkdown} Use the HTML5 `<main>` element to identify the main content region of a web page or application.